joelmukuthu/angular-snapscroll/README.md

 </div>
 ```

-### Mobile support
+### Touch support
-To add support for mobile (swipe-and-snap), you only need to listen for the vertical swipe events and pass those on to angular-snapscroll.
-For example, using [angular-swipe](https://github.com/marmorkuchen-net/angular-swipe):
+I recommend using [angular-swipe](https://github.com/marmorkuchen-net/angular-swipe) to add touch support but you can use any other library or module that recognizes vertical swipe gestures (e.g. hammer.js).
+Here's how to do it using angular-swipe:
 ```html
 <div style="height: 200px;" ng-init="snapIndex=0" snapscroll="" snap-index="snapIndex" ng-swipe-up="snapIndex=snapIndex+1" ng-swipe-down="snapIndex=snapIndex-1">
     <div></div>